 Psychiatrists are searching for more ways to help patients with anxiety.
 The present treatments work for panic disorder very well, but other anxieties, like generalized anxiety disorder, PTSD, obsessive-compulsive disorder, and certain phobias, are notoriously difficult to treat.
 Alternative methods of treatment presently include exercise programs, acupuncture, yoga, brain education, and pilates.
 Anxiety is not always bad.
 In small doses, it can keep us out of unwanted situations, or help motivate us to prepare for the future.
 But persistent anxiety can interfere with our lives — and is more common than you might think.
 Thankfully, help is out there.

-Dr. Carol W. Berman is a psychiatrist who is a clinical instructor in psychiatry at NYU Medical Center.
-She is in private practice in New York City.
-Her two books, “One Hundred Questions and Answers About Panic Disorder” and “Personality Disorders: A Practical Guide,” explain further details about dealing with anxiety and other psychiatric conditions.
+Dr. Carol W. Berman is a psychiatrist, a clinical instructor in psychiatry at NYU Langone Medical, and the author of “100 Hundred Questions & Answers About Panic Disorder” and “Personality Disorders: A Practical Guide.”